WojtekKamilowski/CI_PP2_WOTM/README.md

 - Find an idea what to eat for the chosen meal (breakfast/lunch/dinner/dessert).
 - Easily run the dish lottery again in case the first drawn dish does not match the user's expectations.
 - Look for recipes in case the user would like but does not know how to prepare / what is the drawn dish.
-- Easily navigation throught the website.
+- Easy navigation through the website.
 - Entertainment with the quiz possibly while making the decision if the user would like to eat the drawn dish.
 - Find social media of the website to find more content about food and network with other users with similar interests.
 - Ask questions or provide feedback for the website owner by using the contact form.